sestsom/stefansommarsjo.com/content/posts/ditching-wordpress-and-subscriptions.md

 date = '2025-11-01T10:26:05+01:00'
 draft = false
-title = "Breaking Free: Why I'm Ditching WordPress.com and the Subscription Trap" tags = ["self-hosting", "hugo", "minimalism", "subscriptions"]
+title = "Breaking Free: Why I'm Ditching WordPress.com and the Subscription Trap" description ="I was paying for convenience I didn't need, and sacrificing control in the process..." tags = ["self-hosting", "hugo", "minimalism", "subscriptions"]
 +++
 ## Enough is Enough